A generalization of the Beurling--Malliavin Majorant theorem: A new local Nazarov lemma

+Consider $A^M$, the set of maximal by inclusion elements of $A$.
 To each interval $a\in A^M$ we associate its tail $t(a)$.
+Informally, the tail $t(a)$ is a family of dyadic intervals that is composed of a countable number of finite series $t_p(a),p=0,1,2,\ldots$ of dyadic intervals.
+For $p=0$ we define $t_0(a):=a$ and for a fixed $p\geq 1$, the intervals of the family $t_p(a)$ all have length equal to $l(a)/2^p$ and their unions form the sets

-For the definition of a tail, see paper~\cite{nazhav}, Section 2.6.5.
-In fact, after that we will have added these tails, we will get a regularized system of intervals, see the discussion in the introduction to this paper.
-Next, we define $B:=\bigcup_{a\in A^M}t(a)$, and then pose $\tau:=\{c\in B^M:c\subseteq I^*\}.$ Here, $B^M$ stands for the set of maximal by inclusion elements of $B$.
-Define for an interval $a\in \tau$ its neighborhood $N(a)$ by
+For a detailed discussion of tails, see paper~\cite{nazhav}, Section 2.6.5.
+In fact, after that we will have added these tails, we will get a regularized system of intervals, see~\cite{nazhav}, Sections 2.6 and 2.7.
+Next, we define $B:=\bigcup_{a\in A^M}t(a)$, and then pose $\tau:=\{c\in B^M:c\subseteq I\}.$ Here, $B^M$ stands for the set of maximal by inclusion elements of $B$.
+Note that the system $\tau$ covers $I$, consists of dyadic intervals and any $c\in \tau$ satisfies $\delta l(c)\geq \|f\|_{L^\infty(c)}$, see~\cite{nazhav}.